zevlo/tryhackme_notes/advent_of_cyber_2024/day_9_phishing.md

-# Task 16 - Day 10: He had a brain full of macros, and had shells in his soul
+# Day 10: He had a brain full of macros, and had shells in his soul

 ## Overview